iclr-blogposts/2025/_posts/2025-04-28-repurposing.md

 Unlike creative problem-solving, which discovers new concepts, repurposing focuses on finding new ways to use existing resources within the current conceptual space.
 This process incorporates various aspects of creativity under the form of exploration of existing features of concepts.

-Repurposing goes beyond simple reuse by requiring a systematic analysis of resource properties and their potential applications.
-While creative problem-solving expands the conceptual space through a function, repurposing works within by identifying how existing resources can be used differently based on their properties with the objective of making the most of our existing knowledge and resources.
+Repurposing transcends simple reuse by requiring a methodical analysis of resource properties and their potential applications in novel contexts.
+While creative problem-solving expands the conceptual space through discovery functions, repurposing works within existing boundaries by identifying how known resources can fulfill different roles based on their inherent properties.
+The ultimate objective is maximizing efficiency by leveraging existing resources and knowledge rather than expanding our understanding into new territories.

 ### Definition of Repurposing